Flatulence humor: Dutch oven

 A Dutch oven is a slang term for lying in bed with another person and pulling the covers over the person's head while flatulating, thereby creating an unpleasant situation in an enclosed space.
 This is done as a prank or by accident to one's sleeping partner.
-The book The Alphabet of Manliness by Maddox discusses the Dutch oven, as well as a phenomenon it refers to as the "Dutch oven surprise", that "happens if you force it too hard".
 The Illustrated Dictionary of Sex by Keath Roberts refers to this as a Dutch treat.

-A connection between relationships and performing a Dutch oven has been discussed in two undergraduate student newspaper articles and in actress Diane Farr's relationships/humor book The Girl Code.

 In art and entertainment

 Some entertainers, called flatulist, used flatulence in a creative, musical, or amusing manner.

 The following art movements or concepts include flatulence: